myllynen/rhel-ansible-roles/roles/ipv6_setup/README.md

 # This option has effect only when disabling IPv6
 ipv6_setup_loopback_persist: false

-# Either use system-roles.network to configure
+# Set to true to configure NetworkManager/IPv6 with this role
-# NetworkManager or allow this role to update NM
+# When using system-roles.network to configure NM set to false
 ipv6_setup_configure_nm: true
 </pre>